 Llew had two sons, the eldest, David joined the army and Richard followed in the family tradition by joining the Royal Navy in which he served for over a decade.
 He was on the H.M.S.
 Duncan in 1962 in the North Atlantic.
 From 1964 until 1968, he was on H.M.S.
 Albion as part of the Far East fleet, and from 1970 to 1972, he was in the home fleet on H.M.S.
 Antrim, which toured the Mediterranean.

 It was inevitable that in his long seagoing career that ships' cook Llew Jenkins would bump into other Borth men.
 He once met up with steward Elvyn Williams of Hyfrydle, in a bar in Vladivostok of all places, and they drank and sang the night away.
 Elvyn and his brother Harry were at sea in the 1930’s.
 They were the sons of the local chemist who took a series of remarkable photographs of old Borth Captains around 1900.
-Elvyn was captured by the Italians and became a prisoner of war in Timbuktu, North Africa.
+Elvyn was captured by the Vichy French and became a prisoner of war in Dakar, West Africa.
 After the Italian surrender, he was quickly repatriated due to ill health and after recovering became a civil servant until his retirement.